Multisample DNA-only#

 # This is useful to create "convolved" heatmaps which are easier to interpret

-# With the subclustering off and convolve=20, the noise will be reduced and real signals will be easier to determine
+# With the subclustering off and convolve=20, the noise will be reduced and real signals will be easier to visualize

 fig = sample_one.cnv.heatmap('ploidy', bars_order=bars, convolve=20)